 Here is some information about the spring roll recipe;

 - Fresh Vegetables – One of the great things about the Vietnamese Fresh Spring Roll recipe is that it uses so many fresh vegetables.
-You can be as creative with the vegetables as you want to be, but our recipe has lettuce, cucumbers, fresh red peppers, yellow peppers, and bean sprouts.
+You can be as creative with the vegetables as you want, but our recipe has lettuce, cucumbers, fresh red peppers, yellow peppers, and bean sprouts.

-- Meat – We made this recipet with chicken and shrimp, but you can also try it with beef or pork.
-Some people eat tofu on a keto-friendly diet, and if you do, you can also add some fried tofu.
+- Meat – We made this recipe with chicken and shrimp, but you can also try it with beef or pork.
+Some people eat tofu on a keto-friendly diet; if you do, you can add some fried tofu.

 - Egg – We also use a fried egg.
 Our egg is fried very thin, almost like a French crepe.